 Clear and compelling description of the organization’s mission and current youth services

-The applicant provides a clear, compelling explanation of how the current services create positive and meaningful experiences for youth.
+- The applicant provides a clear, convincing explanation of how the organization and its current services create positive and meaningful experiences for youth.

 Compelling rationale for organizational capacity-building